-- 1. The Centre enrolment contract includes a clause that provides a general consent (signed by parents) for staff to administer medicine category (i)5, and category (ii)6 to children.
-Category (ii)7 medicines will require daily parental authorisation, Medication administration record form. - 2.
-On request of a parent for the staff to administer medicine category (ii), the staff member will ensure that the correct details are recorded in the medicine form and that the parent signs it.
+- 1. The Centre enrolment contract includes a clause that provides a general consent (signed by parents) for staff to administer medicine category (i), and category (iii) to children.
+Category (ii) medicines will require daily parental authorisation. - On request of a parent for the staff to administer medicine category (ii), the staff member will ensure that the correct details are recorded in the medicine form and that the parent signs.
 The Centre will maintain those consents with name of the child, type of medicine/name, dosage, frequency, and parent signature in our H&S folder in each classroom. - 3.
-On receipt of the medicine container, the teacher will check and verify the type of medicine, dosage, and frequency matches with the consent form, and if a prescription medicine, the NAME on the label and 'use by date'. - 4.
+On receipt of the medicine container, the teacher will check and verify the type of medicine, dosage and frequency matches with the consent form, and if a prescription medicine, the NAME on the label and 'use by date'. - 4.
 Prescription medicine will not be accepted for a child, if their name is not on the container or if the finish date specified in the consent exceeds the 'use by date' on the container. - 5.
 Only teachers or management are authorised to administer medicines and make entries in the medicine register.
 A second staff member will have to be present when medicine is being administered to ensure that the details are accurately and promptly recorded in the medicine form. - 6.
 No child shall be given medicine unless there is a form with all above details and authorisation by the parent. - 7.
-No child shall be given medicine unless the staff member or person specified has first checked the record to ensure that they administer the correct type and dosage of medicine to the right child. - 8.
-The teacher will ensure that medicines are returned to the parent or caregiver each day.
-Antibiotics will be taken home each day by parents and returned to the centre
+No child shall be given medicine unless the staff member or person specified has first checked the record to ensure that they administer the correct type and dosage of medicine to the right child.